The Joe Schmo Show: The Joe Schmo Show (2003)

 Two actors made brief appearances in supporting roles: Ryan Raddatz played Molly's boyfriend, William (who feigned shock at seeing her in a bikini), and Steve Ireland played David Decker, a "network executive" who negotiated with Gould to finish the "Meal Not Quite Fit for a King" challenge.

 For the hoax, the producers named the faux-reality show Lap of Luxury, with a $100,000 top prize "awarded" to the "winner."
-Perhaps in an attempt to keep things as close to actual reality shows as possible, at the end of every episode an eviction ceremony was conducted in which each contestant voted to evict someone, and the person with the most votes was eliminated.
+At the end of every episode, an eviction ceremony was conducted in which each contestant voted to evict someone and the person with the most votes was eliminated.
 After the written finish was executed, the actor in question would take a plate with their face painted on it and give it to Garman, who would then state a rhyming couplet that went "Ashes to ashes, dust to dust, (name), you're dead to us" then throw the plate into the fireplace, breaking it.
 In the final episode, the three remaining "players" (in this case Gould, "Brian", and "Hutch") faced a final vote from the evicted "houseguests" (similar to the final Tribal Council on Survivor), with the one getting the most votes "winning".

 The show experienced an unexpected shift during an early episode.
 Earl ("the Veteran") had bonded with Gould.
 When Earl was "voted" off the show, Gould began to weep and question his possible monetary gain at the cost of competing against his new friends.
 Both the other "contestants" and the show's executives allegedly questioned the future of the show.
 While Gould was kept in the dark until the very end, the tone of the show was apparently altered (according to the voiceover of the early episodes).
 While the original premise had been to make situations funny at Gould's expense, it became clear that the audience would sympathize too strongly with his earnestness; later games and contests were rigged to ensure he would win.